Rebel Inc. (video game): Reception

 Mike Holmes of Gamereactor gave Rebel Inc. a 9/10, "appreciating the depth, involvement, great pacing, varied gameplay, very interesting subject matter, and excellent value for money, but finding the winning strategies too easy to fall back on".
 Dick Page of Pocket Tactics gave it five out of five stars, finding it an "initially obtuse but ultimately highly rewarding spiritual sequel to one of the greatest mobile successes".
 He also gave it a 9/10 rating.
 In a 148.apps review Campbell Bird described the game as "fun, but if the player finds a strategy that works in the game, it is applicable in basically every part of the game".

+Rebel Inc. received praise from Said Tayeb Jawad, a diplomat who then served as ambassador of Afghanistan to the United Kingdom.
+Jawad called the game "sophisticated and engaging".

 Downloads

 Along with Plague Inc., it was one of the most downloaded games on the App Store in 2020.
 It was also one of the most downloaded paid games on iOS devices in Hong Kong.